 The College suggests that residential students leave their vehicles parked in the designated parking area for their residence hall and walk to class and/or the Madden Student Center (post office, dining hall, bookstore) and that commuter students give themselves sufficient time to locate a parking space prior to the start of their classes.
 Please keep in mind the large number of parking spaces located behind Myles Center for the Arts and The McDonnell Center for Health, Physical Education, and Athletics.
-To enter that parking area, bypass the main entrance to the College, follow Harpertown Road, and make the 4th left - there will be signs for the Athletic Fields and drive up behind Myles Center.
-Then just walk through Myles Center for the Arts and onto the Claude King Davis Memorial Plaza to access the main campus area.
+To enter that parking area, bypass the main entrance to the College, follow Harpertown Road, and make the 4th left - there will be signs for the Arts and onto the Claude King Davis Memorial Plaza to access the main campus area.